sokolovdp/forum_api/README.md

 ## Used packages:
 - Python 3.7.4
 - Sanic - async framework
-- databases - package which uses *asyncpg* to implement fastest asynchronous library for PostgreSQL  (see https://github.com/MagicStack/asyncpg )
+- databases - package which uses *asyncpg* to implement fast asynchronous library for PostgreSQL  (see https://github.com/MagicStack/asyncpg )
-- SQLAlchemy Core - expression language
+- SQLAlchemyCore - expression language
 - secure - package which implements some security improvements, by ensuring use of X-XSS-Protection, Strict-Transport-Security and other headers
 - Docker and docker-compose

 ## To run demo Forum API application
 - you need docker and docker-compose to be installed
-- download repo folder *forum_api* from GitHub to your computer
+- download or clone repo *forum_api* from GitHub to your computer
-- from the forum_api folder run:
+- in the forum_api folder run command:
 `
 docker-compose up
 `

-- forum API by default listens port *8000*, so you can access API at: localhost:8000
+- forum API by default listens port *8000*, so you can access API at: *localhost:8000*
 - API's urls are:

 `